-The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and interpretations adopted by the International Accounting Standards Board ("IASB").
+The financial statements have been prepared in accordance with IFRS® Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-The financial statements were approved by the Board of Directors and authorized for issue on March 28 2024.
+The financial statements were approved by the Board of Directors and authorized for issue on March 24, 2025.